Pandaqi/Tiamo-Pastoor/tiamopastoor/content/blog/2025/07/review-sunrise-on-the-reaping/index.md

 categories: ["Reviews", "Book Reviews"]
 ---

-Through the announcement of a movie adaptation, I discovered that a new book had been released in the _Hunger Games_ universe.
+Because of the announcement of a movie adaptation I discovered that a new book had been released in the _Hunger Games_ universe.
 One that showed the origin of an important character in the original trilogy, _Haymitch Abernathy_, and the Hunger Games in which he participated.

 I happened to finish my current book that same night, and I thought the previous works by this author had been very good, so I decided to go for it and quickly read this one too.
 Like a little side-dish before jumping into a bigger book that's on my actual reading list.
 This is, therefore, not really a review, but more a brief moment to collect my thoughts and share them with you.